Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Abstract

 \section{Abstract}

 Probabilistic forecasting is crucial in multivariate financial time-series for constructing efficient portfolios that account for complex cross-sectional dependencies.
-In this paper, we propose Diffolio, a diffusion model designed for multivariate financial time-series forecasting and portfolio construction.
-Diffolio employs a denoising network with a hierarchical attention architecture, comprising both asset-level and market-level layers.
-Furthermore, to better reflect cross-sectional correlations, we introduce a correlation-guided regularizer informed by a stable estimate of the target correlation matrix.
-This structure effectively extracts salient features not only from historical returns but also from asset-specific and systematic covariates, significantly enhancing the performance of forecasts and portfolios.
-Experimental results on the daily excess returns of 12 industry portfolios show that Diffolio outperforms various probabilistic forecasting baselines in multivariate forecasting accuracy and portfolio performance.
-Moreover, in portfolio experiments, portfolios constructed from Diffolio's forecasts show consistently robust performance, thereby outperforming those from benchmarks by achieving higher Sharpe ratios for the mean-variance tangency portfolio and higher certainty equivalents for the growth-optimal portfolio.
-These results demonstrate the superiority of our proposed Diffolio in terms of not only statistical accuracy but also economic significance.
+In this paper, we propose Diffolio, a novel diffusion-based model specifically designed for multivariate financial time-series forecasting and portfolio construction.
+Unlike existing diffusion-based financial time-series models that typically process financial covariates without structural distinction, Diffolio employs a denoising network with a hierarchical attention architecture, comprising both asset-level and market-level layers.
+This structure effectively extracts salient features not only from historical returns but also from asset-specific and systematic covariates in a manner inspired by asset pricing theory, and significantly enhances the performance of forecasts and portfolios.
+Furthermore, to rigorously reflect cross-sectional correlations, we introduce a correlation-guided regularizer informed by a stable estimate of the target correlation matrix.
+By explicitly aligning the attention map with this target correlation, our approach enforces that the learned dependency structures are well-conditioned and economically meaningful.
+Experimental results on the daily excess returns of 12 industry portfolios show that Diffolio outperforms various probabilistic forecasting baselines in both statistical multivariate forecasting accuracy and portfolio performance.
+Moreover, in portfolio experiments, portfolios constructed from Diffolio's forecasts show consistently robust performance, thereby outperforming those from benchmarks by achieving remarkably higher Sharpe ratios for the mean-variance tangency portfolio and higher certainty equivalents for the growth-optimal portfolio.
+These results underscore the superiority of our proposed Diffolio in terms of not only statistical accuracy but also economic significance.